smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming/index.md

 If setting the `rootViewController` when the app returns to the foreground, the app should register for the `UIApplicationDidBecomeActive` notification and not the `UIApplicationWillEnterForeground` notification.
 Setting the frame after a notification from the latter can also cause weird behavior when setting the new frame.
 !!!

+### Showing a New View Controller
+Simply update the streaming media manager's `rootViewController` to the new view controller.
+This will also automatically update the [haptic parser](Video Streaming for Navigation Apps/Supporting Haptic Input).

 ## Sending Raw Video Data
 If you decide to send raw video data instead of relying on the `CarWindow` API to generate that video data from a view controller, you must maintain the lifecycle of the video stream as there are limitations to when video is allowed to stream.
 The app's HMI state on the head unit and the app's application state on the device determines whether video can stream.
 Due to an iOS limitation, video cannot be streamed when the app on the device is no longer in the foreground and/or the device is locked/sleeping.